 Q: How does the domestic violence track differ from the traditional program?

-A: In cases of domestic violence, the length of the program is increased from six months to nine months to allow time for the participant to complete a 24-week batterer's intervention program.
+A: In cases of domestic violence, the length of the program may be increased beyond six months to allow time for the participant to complete a 24-week batterer's intervention program.

 Drug Screening: